Translating Classical Buddhism to Modern English

 They answered, “No.”

 13. “Thus, monks, a monk shouldn’t attend to these thoughts that cause bad and unskillful thoughts to arise.
-After he stops attending to these thoughts, the unskillful thoughts that arose will then cease.
-After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thinking, and they will attain samādhi.
+After he stops attending to these thoughts, the unskillful thoughts that arose will cease.
+After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thought, and they will attain samādhi.

 14. “If a monk wishes to attain the progressive mental states, he should frequently attend to this third sign.
 After attending to this sign, unskillful thoughts that arise will cease again.
-After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thinking, and they will attain samādhi.
+After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thought, and they will attain samādhi.

 The Fourth Sign

 15. “Furthermore, monks, when he attends to a sign that’s associated with what’s skillful, unskillful thoughts arise.
 When he observes these thoughts as bad and dangerous, unskillful thoughts arise again.
 When he doesn’t attend to those thoughts, unskillful thoughts still arise again.
 That monk has this thought: ‘I must gradually reduce these thoughts with intentional acts so that bad and unskillful thoughts won’t arise.’
 After he has the thought, ‘I must gradually reduce these thoughts with intentional acts so that bad and unskillful thoughts won’t arise,’ the unskillful thoughts that arose will then cease.
-After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thinking, and they will attain samādhi.
+After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thought, and they will attain samādhi.

 16. “It’s like a person traveling on a road, hurrying along quickly.
 They have the thought, ‘Why am I going so fast?
 Now, wouldn’t it be better for me to walk more slowly?’
 They then walk slower.